Open-Systems-Pharmacology/docs/part-4/setting-up-simulation.md

 ## Update and Commit Changes Between Simulations and Building Blocks‌

 Within the **Simulation Explorer**, each building block item of the **Configuration** tree is displayed with a green or red traffic light.
-The traffic lights indicate if the building block item of the simulation is consitent with the corresponing general **Building Block**.
+The traffic lights indicate if the building block item of the simulation is consistent with the corresponding general **Building Block**.
 If a **Building Block** or parameter settings within a **Simulation** are changed, the red traffic lights in the **Simulation** window indicate that the local settings in the simulation are different from the settings in the general **Building Block**.

 A right click on the red traffic lights in the **Simulation** window allows for two actions: